Garden of the Plantmaster

+Garden of the Plantmaster is a fantasy role-playing game (FRPG) adventure originally created in the mid-1970s by Robert J. Kuntz for Gary Gygax's home Dungeons & Dragons campaign set in Castle Greyhawk.
+After revision to make it a standalone adventure, it was published by Creations Unlimited in 1987.
+Although the adventure is not specifically licensed for any particular role-playing game system, it is compatible with the rules for Advanced Dungeons & Dragons.

 Plot summary

 Garden of the Plantmaster is a scenario set in a demonic garden in an alien world.
 The heroes must stop the demon who has taken control of the garden from releasing its monsters into the world.
 The adventure includes 20 new monsters.

 Publication history

-Garden of the Plantmaster was written by Robert Kuntz, and was published by Creations Unlimited, Inc., in 1987 as a 72-page book.

-Garden of the Plantmaster was the last publication from Creations Unlimited, although the adventure itself was older than the Maze of Zayene series of adventures.
-The adventure had been developed as a special area in the original adventures Castle Greyhawk dungeons in 1974-1975, while Kuntz used it in its completed form in his Lost City of the Elders and it was also closely tied to the adventure Mordenkainen's Fantastic Adventure.
+This adventure had originally been developed by Robert Kuntz as a special level in the original Castle Greyhawk dungeons that Kuntz co-refereed with Gary Gygax in 1973–1975.
+Kuntz then revised it for his campaign Lost City of the Elders and it was also closely tied to the TSR publication Mordenkainen's Fantastic Adventure.

+Kuntz founded Creations Unlimited in 1987, and used it to release five of his fantasy adventures.
+The fifth and last was Garden of the Plantmaster, a 72-page softcover book with cover art and illustrations by Bill Taylor.

 Kenzer & Company reprinted the adventure as Garden of the Plant Master in 2003.